-Joni Mitchell pulls music from Spotify, saying she stands with Neil Young in covid protest
+Joni Mitchell pulls music from Spotify in stand with Neil Young against covid misinformation

 Competitor streaming service Apple Music capitalized on the moment, calling itself “the home of Neil Young” and tweeting a link on Thursday to his catalogue of music still available.

-Young, a Canadian rock star whose best-known hits include “Heart of Gold,” “Harvest Moon” and “Rockin’ in the Free World,” had roughly 6.6 million monthly listeners on the platform.
+Young, a Canadian rock star whose best-known hits include “Heart of Gold,” “Harvest Moon” and “Rockin’ in the Free World,” had about 6.6 million monthly listeners on the platform.
 His letter, which has since been deleted, was addressed to his manager and an executive at his record label and cited podcaster Rogan as part of his issue with Spotify.

 “I am doing this because Spotify is spreading fake information about vaccines — potentially causing death to those who believe the disinformation being spread by them,” Young wrote.
 “Please act on this immediately today and keep me informed of the time schedule.”

-Rogan, who helms one of the most popular podcasts on Spotify, did not immediately respond to a request for comment form The Post.
+Rogan, who helms one of the most popular podcasts on Spotify, did not immediately respond to a request for comment from The Post.

 He has been accused by critics of spreading misinformation about the coronavirus vaccine to his estimated 11 million listeners per episode.
-Last September, he discussed catching covid-19 himself and treating it with a number of therapeutics, including ivermectin, a medicine used to kill parasites in animals and humans, which is not authorized or approved by either the Centers for Disease Control and Prevention or the Food and Drug Administration to treat covid.
-In December, he invited Robert Malone, a physician who has become a prominent skeptic of the coronavirus vaccines, to appear on his show, causing controversy.
+In September, he discussed catching covid-19 himself and treating it with a number of therapeutics, including ivermectin, a medication used to kill parasites in animals and humans, which is not authorized or approved by either the Centers for Disease Control and Prevention or the Food and Drug Administration to treat covid.
+In December, Rogan invited Robert Malone, a physician who has become a prominent skeptic of the coronavirus vaccines, to appear on his show, causing controversy.

 Rogan also came under fire in April for suggesting that healthy, young people shouldn’t get vaccinated but also stated: “I’m not an anti-vax person.
 In fact, I said I believe they’re safe and I encourage many people to take 'em,” in an episode with comedian Andrew Santino.
 “I just said, I don’t think that if you’re a young, healthy person, that you need it.”